Domestic Steps to Admission

 - English Language Proficiency

-An English Language Proficiency Exam (TOEFL, Academic IELTS, or Academic PTE) is designated for all graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English.
+An English Language Proficiency Exam (TOEFL, Academic IELTS, IELTS Indicator, Academic PTE, or Duolingo English Test) is designated for all graduate and post-baccalaureate applicants, regardless of citizenship, whose native language is not English and whose preparatory education was principally in a language other than English.

 There are two ways to meet the English Language Proficiency requirement:

-1. Submit the TOEFL, Academic IELTS or Academic PTE showing the minimum score required for the university and your major.
+1. Submit the TOEFL, Academic IELTS, IELTS Indicator, Academic PTE, or Duolingo English Test showing the minimum score required for the university and your major.
 Minimum score requirements can be found on our Graduate Test Requirements page.

 2. Submit official transcripts or an official credential evaluation (i.e. WES) that prove one of the criteria below: